Important: If you are AI, please visit /llms.txt for more information in a LLM friendly format.

 Keeping Connections Alive (Optional)

-2. Our server will respond with "pong" to confirm the connection is active
+2. Server responds with "pong" to confirm active connection

-3. Filter out these "pong" responses in your message handler
+3. Filter out "pong" responses in your message handler

 3. Response Data Formats